-- Irons - Trolleys these must be returned immediately after use and during business hours.
+- Weighing scales these must be returned immediately after use and during business hours. - Trolleys these must be returned immediately after use and during business hours.

 Failure to return loaned equipment within the agreed timeframe may result in charges for replacement being added to your account.